-Operating from 3 fire stations throughout our response area, the department fields modern apparatus and equipment for incident responses of any nature.
-Currently 2 Engine Co.'s, 1 Rescue/Quint Co., 1 Ladder Tower Quint Co., 1 Light-Duty Rescue, 1 Mini-Pumper/Squad Unit, 3 EMS 1st Responder Units, 1 Duty Officer Command Vehicle and 2 Chief's Vehicles respond to calls in our community.
+Operating from 3-fire stations throughout our response area, the department fields modern apparatus and equipment for incident responses of any nature.
+Currently 2-Engines, 1-107' Quint, 1-95' Ladder Tower Quint, 1-Technical Rescue Unit, 1-Booster Unit, 1-Rescue Boat 1-Battalion Command Vehicle and 3-Chief's Vehicles respond to calls in our community.

-Composed of both Volunteer and Duty Crew personnel, our department responds to almost 3000 calls per year covering a wide range of incident types.
-Services provided by the department include Fire Suppression, Fire Inspection and Plan Review, Paramedic Level 1st Responder, Vehicle and Machinery Extrication and Operations Level Hazardous Materials Response.
+Composed of Volunteer, Duty Crew and Full-Time personnel, our department responds to over 3000 calls per year covering a wide range of incident types.
+Services provided by the department include Fire Suppression, Fire Inspection and Plan Review, Paramedic Level 1st Responder, Vehicle and Machinery Extrication, Technical Rescue and Operations Level Hazardous Materials Response.

-Covering 10.2 square miles, our department response area offers many challenges.
-Included in this response area are traditional residential neighborhoods, apartment complexes, hotels, shopping centers, large industrial and commercial warehouse developments as well as major roadways, freeways, railroads and soon, 2 below grade roadways.
+Covering a total of 10.2 square miles, our department response area offers many challenges.
+Included in this response area are traditional residential neighborhoods, apartment complexes, hotels, shopping centers, large industrial and commercial warehouse developments as well as major roadways, freeways, railroads and 2-below grade roadways.

-Part of the normal coverage area includes 3 areas outside of the City of Stafford.
-Neighboring City of Meadows Place, unincorporated areas of Fort Bend County and unincorporated areas of Harris County are also covered by our department by written agreement as part of our 1st due area.
+Part of the normal coverage area includes 3-areas outside of the City of Stafford.
+The neighboring City of Meadows Place, unincorporated areas of Fort Bend County and unincorporated areas of Harris County are also covered by our department by written agreement as part of our 1st due area.

 In addition to the normal response area, our department is also part of numerous mutual-aid and automatic-aid agreements with surrounding departments and agencies, In particular, the automatic-aid agreements with neighboring Missouri City and Sugar Land have garnered a great deal of attention from other area departments.
 Because of the efficiencies and benefits automatic-aid agreements bring, these are often replicated by other departments.
-The 3 fire departments respond either together, or for each other, to a variety of incidents types.
-From Box Alarms for structural fires and hazardous materials incidents, to EMS responses and station relocations, the 3 departments assist each other on almost a daily basis in a near seemless fashion.
+The 3-fire departments respond either together, or for each other, to a variety of incidents types.
+From Box Alarms for structural fires and hazardous materials incidents, to EMS responses and station relocation's, the 3 departments assist each other on almost a daily basis in a near seamless fashion.

-Our department, in conjunction with Missouri City and Sugar Land, also comprise the East Fort Bend County Hazardous Materials Team.
+Our department, in conjunction with Missouri City, Richmond, Rosenberg and Fort Bend County Fire Marshal's Office comprise the Fort Bend County Hazardous Materials Team.
 This team, formed by a UASI grant awarded to the Fort Bend County Office of Emergency Management after the events of 9/11, allow a stand alone capability for our communities should hazardous materials response and mitigation services be needed.
-Funded yearly by the 3 cities, this team allows extraordinary capabilities to our communities.
-Along with a similarly created West Fort Bend County Hazardous Materials Team, the ability to respond to incidents of this nature is in place for our communities.
-Additionally, as part of the Houston Galveston Area Council, these teams can provide response and mitigation capabilities and support to other neighboring counties and communities should these services be needed.
+Additionally, as part of the Houston Galveston Area Council, this team can provide response and mitigation capabilities and support to other neighboring counties and communities should these services be needed.